denysaleksandrov/k8s-debug-agent/README.md

 - Be careful when sharing logs and cluster details; outputs may contain sensitive data.
 - Use least-privileged kubeconfig credentials when possible.

-### License

-This project’s license is TBD.
-Replace this section with your license of choice.